cho-joonh/lmcperturb/README.md

 devtools::install_github("cho-joonh/lmcperturb")
 ```

-The package requires R CRAN package `lpSolve` and alternatively suggests the package `Rmosek`. `Rmosek` is suggested so that the user utilizes its large-scale linear programming capabilities that enhances computational performance when the dimension of the parameter space and/or the number of moment (in)equalities are large. `lpSolve` can be installed from CRAN to your library with the usual command `install.packages()`.
+The package requires R CRAN package `lpSolve` and alternatively suggests the package `Rmosek`. `Rmosek` is recommended so that the user utilizes its large-scale linear programming capabilities that enhance computational performance when the dimension of the parameter space and/or the number of moment (in)equalities are large. `lpSolve` can be installed from CRAN to your library with the usual command `install.packages()`.
 However, `Rmosek` on CRAN is only a meta-package designed to help with the installation of `Rmosek`.
 To install and run `Rmosek`, you must request a (free personal academic) licence and follow the installation instructions in Rmosek document on
 <https://www.mosek.com/documentation/>.

 ## Description